Dental Implants – Crookston, MN

 Missing All Teeth

-If you are missing an entire arch of teeth, an implant supported denture is the solution you’re looking for.
+If you are missing an entire arch of teeth, an implant denture is the solution you’re looking for.
 A few strategically placed implants can support a denture that has been designed to “snap” into them.
 Implants offer denture wearers improved stability so there is no movement or slippage when they talk or eat.
 They also promote bone health, which ensures longevity for your denture.

 Understanding the Cost of Dental Implants